London Fashion Week opens with tribal-inspired designs

 The duo kept their look neutral, with slicked back ponytails and bare faces on models offset by delicate painted tribal tattoos and intricate facial jewellery covering eyes and noses.

-Veteran fashion journalist Hilary Alexander said she was impressed by the attention to detail and vibrant colors.
+Veteran fashion journalist Hilary Alexander said she was impressed by the attention to detail and vibrant colours.

 "It's not for everybody, a woman who's a minimalist would probably throw up her hands in horror but I happen to love them," Alexander said.